 It Looks Dated Or Badly Designed

-A sleek and modern website isn’t necessarily going to sow instant trust among people, but a dated website is definitely going to raise some eyebrows.
-If there’s a poor look and feel to your site, then people will assume that it’s been quickly and amateurishly put together by people who want a low-cost, low-risk way of getting people’s money.
+A sleek and modern website isn’t necessarily going to show instant trust among people, but a dated website is definitely going to raise some eyebrows.
+If there’s a poor look and feel to your site, or no mobile support then people will assume that it’s been quickly and amateurishly put together by people who want a low-cost, low-risk way of getting people’s money.

 Don’t allow your website to feel like something someone made on Geocities in the early 2000s.
 That being said, you don’t want to get too flashy – you don’t want things to be overcomplicated!

 If you want people to trust your business – especially if it’s an e-commerce business – then it’s essential that you get your own domain name.